 Contract and Payment Structure

-(incl. shipping) Settlement in full prior to dispatch of Goods
+Balance of Payment Settlement in full prior to despatch of Goods

 Alternatively and upon application with our agreement, the Survey may be undertaken upon payment of the survey fee alone.